Rep.-elect Yvette Herrell relates to Trump's voter fraud claims: 'I know exactly what he's going through'

 Herrell says voter rolls need to be purged, something that state and local election boards do regularly, so that dead people and former residents aren't mailed ballots.
 And she'd like to stop widespread mail-in voting in places like New Mexico and only allow absentee ballots for specific reasons such as military service or residents who legitimately will be out of town for the election.

 "We've made it too easy, and I don't have the faith in our voting files right now," Herrell said.
 "If we hadn't seen all this fraud over the last number of years, I might feel differently.
-But right now we can know if these are valid voters [or] if they're even alive."
+But right now we can't know if these are valid voters [or] if they're even alive."

 FLORIDA REP.-ELECT KAT CAMMACK SHARES PERSONAL STORY ABOUT ABORTION: 'MY MOM CHOSE LIFE'